hpcleuven/VscDocumentation/source/compute/jobs/specifying_resources.rst

   -l nodes=1:ppn=36  -l pmem=10gb

-Check the :ref:`hardware specification <hardware>` of the cluster/nodes you want to run on for the available memory and core count of the nodes.
+Check the hardware specification of your :ref:`Tier-1<tier1 hardware>` or :ref:`Tier-2<tier2 hardware>` VSC cluster to find the available memory and core count of the compute nodes you want to use.

 .. warning::